arcdocs/arcdocs.github.io/book/usage/examples.md

 ```

 ## Serial, but needs more memory

-As above, but asking for additiona memory, so 4.8Gbytes of RAM, which is the
+As above, but asking for additional memory, so 4.8Gbytes of RAM, which is the
-amount that lines up with available cores on the machine on ARC4.
+amount that balances with available cores on machines on ARC4.
 ```bash
 #$ -cwd -V
 #$ -l h_rt=01:00:00